 Remicone resembles an ice cream truck that crashed into a building.
 The crash exposed the laboratory specialized in soft ice cream, with some rather bizarre experiment results under the label “Mix something new”.
 They keep the toppings in the lab-inspired containers, and include honey caviar, popping candy, mango macaroons, hazelnut praline…

 I tried the most expensive dessert on the menu – Dolphin Bomb costs 6.300 Won (5 Euros).
-The content will probably not blow you away; it’s a simple but decent vanilla soft topped with cotton candy.
+The content will probably not blow you away; it’s simple but decent vanilla soft-topped with cotton candy.
 However, its presentation may provide a perfectly sharable social media story.
-The fairy floss on the top is vivid blue, and two dolphins are jumping as if through some ocean waves.
+The fairy floss on the top is a vivid blue, and two dolphins are jumping as if through some ocean waves.